 Should You Add Water to Dry Dog Food?

-Why Do Some Owners Add Water to Dry Dog Food?
+When Is It OK to Add Water to Dry Dog Food?

 The Study on Beagles: Key Findings